timeplus-io/docs/docs/cli-user.md

   update      update password of a new Timeplus user
 ```
 ## timeplus user list
-This will list all users.
+This will list all users in the cluster.

 Sample output:
 ```